 - Tap “Restore from iCloud Backup” and sign into your iCloud account with the Apple ID.

-- Choose your preferred backup.
-Choose the latest, stable backup, before you started to have Wi-Fi connection problems.
+- Choose your backup possibly before you started to have Wi-Fi connection issues in iPhone.

 The backup process should start immediately and in some cases, you may be asked to upgrade your iOS before proceeding.
-The time to backup depends on your Internet speed and the size of your backup file.
+The time to restore depends on your internet speed and the size of your backup file.

 Follow these steps to restore your iOS device using iTunes: